thaumaturgists/Kewlest/README.md

 ### Running the Project
 > IN THE PROCESS OF DEVELOPING THIS

-> Deploying React on gh-pages I would use yml and Ci pipeline, currently there are some major security issues I found when testing.
+> Deploying REACT on gh-pages I would use yml and Ci pipeline, currently there are some major security issues I found when testing.
 But have no worries as this matters not to my project.
 ```bah
 npm audit
 # npm audit report